 Marine Corps sergeants are required to exercise an ever-increasing degree of maturity, leadership and professionalism.
 To a large extent, accomplishment of the ultimate mission -- success in battle -- depends on the sergeants' leadership and professional abilities.

 Moving up the Ranks: The promotion process tightens up as Marines move up the enlisted ranks.
 Unlike the corporal (Cpl) and sergeant (Sgt) promotion process, the staff NCO (E6-E9) promotion process includes a centralized selection board.
 The board completes a thorough review of each applicants record to ensure only the best and brightest move up to staff NCO.

 Marine Corps Ranks: Staff Non-Commissioned Officer (SNCO) (E-6 through E-9)

 The Marine Corps Staff NCOs are those career Marines serving in grades E-6 through and including E-9.
 The ranks include staff sergeant (E-6), gunnery sergeant (E-7), master sergeant/first sergeant (E-8) and master gunnery sergeant/sergeant major (E-9).
 Marine SNCOs hold a position with special responsibilities, and they are due a greater level of respect.

 Staff Sergeant (SSgt)

-The Staff Sergeant will normally have one or more sergeants who work under their direct leadership.
-SSgt's are responsible for the continued successful development of their sergeants as well as the all Marines in in their section, squad or team.
+The staff sergeant normally will have one or more sergeants who work under their direct leadership.
+SSgt's are responsible for the continued successful development of their sergeants as well as all Marines in their section, squad or team.

 Gunnery Sergeant (GySgt)